payabbhi/superheroes-java/README.md

   5. Add JAR files for Payabbhi and dependencies to Tomcat CLASSPATH
     + Add jars to `/superheroes-java/dropin/WebContent/WEB-INF/lib` or `/superheroes-java/custom/WebContent/WEB-INF/lib`
-    > Note : This is important as Tomcat server picks up jar file from WEB-INF folder.

   6. Add JAR files to Project CLASSPATH
     + Select Project > Properties > Select Java Build Path > Select libraries > Add external jars > Navigate to jars and Add > Apply and Close.